 Few industries continue to grow as quickly and predictably as performance marketing.
 And whether you call it performance marketing, partner marketing, affiliate marketing, or something else, it’s all based around the same idea.
 As marketers, technology, and customers get more sophisticated, performance marketing is what separates marketing that sounds good from marketing that actually delivers.
 It shows exactly where every dollar goes, how it performs, and where there is room for improvement.

 If you’ve ever wondered what exactly performance marketing is and how you can use it, we’ve outlined a simple process to get started below.
-(To find out whether performance marketing is right for your business, check out our handy guide.)

-Performance marketing is, essentially, marketing that is measured based on performance.
+What is performance marketing?
+Essentially, it’s marketing that is measured based on performance.
 Whereas many brands pump millions of dollars into brand campaigns that never actually result in measurable new leads or customers, performance marketing ensures that for every dollar you spend, you know exactly how many impressions, clicks, leads, or customers are generated.
 Check out our Performance Marketing 101 infographic for a more visual explanation.

 We’re partial, but sounds like a pretty smart way to do marketing, doesn’t it?
 But that’s not everything — a few more benefits of performance marketing include:

 - It’s transparent.
 It shows you exactly what you get for every dollar you spend.
 You can see which partners perform best based on data like how many impressions, clicks, subscribers, or downloads they drive.